jpgoldberg/notawk/README.md

 ## csv2md

 csv2md is to convert CSV files to markdown tables.
-It has no options or customizations, and the hard work is done by the encoding/csv package.
+It reads from stdin and writes to stdout.
+The hard work is done by the encoding/csv package.
 But I'm trying to just write little filters and I had a need for this.